artainmo/web-development/backend/websockets/README.md

 See websocket-chat project to learn how to use the javascript ws package to create websockets.

+[Here](https://github.com/artainmo/web-development/tree/main/backend/NestJS#NestJS-Websockets) are other notes on websockets, to be more specific socket.io in NestJS.

 # Resources
 [Codecademy - Learn Websockets](https://www.codecademy.com/learn/learn-websockets) - 2h<br>